-Due to the above measures and target, employees' awareness on GHG emissions reduction have been enhanced.
-As a result, the Group's GHG emissions intensity (tCO_2e /square foot) during the Year decreased by approximately 10.00% when compared with 2022.
+Due to the above measures and target, employees' awareness on GHG emissions reduction has been enhanced.
+As a result, the Group's GHG emissions intensity (tCO_2e /square foot) during the Year decreased by approximately 22.22% when compared with 2023.
 The Group is making progress towards the set target.